alexandreloures/covid19Brazil/README.md

 # Download, read and analyze the microdata

+The purpose of this section is to analyze data on cases, deaths, proportions and geographic distribution on the COVID-19 pandemic in Brazil, made available by the [Ministerio da Saude - Sistema Unico de Saude (SUS)](https://www.gov.br/saude/pt-br).
+Data are available as of 2020-01-30, when the first suspected case appeared in Brazil.

 ## Cases accumulated per 100,000 inhabitants

 The graph below shows the number of cases accumulated in each Federative